TheJaySmith/knative-howto/eventing/twitter/twitter-sink-binding/README.md

       name: twitter-event-viewer
 ```

-You can see that this object kind is SinkBinding.
+You can see that this object kind is **SinkBinding**.
 In the most basic of terms, this will bind a Kubernetes spec to a Sink.
-With the old ContainerSource method, you would essentially bind a Deployment to a Sink.
+With the old **ContainerSource** method, you would essentially bind a Deployment to a Sink.
 This was useful for many use cases but also limiting as you could only bind to a Deployment.
 Now you are able to bind to DaemonSets, Jobs, StatefulSets, Knative Services & Configurations, and of course Deployments.

 If you examine the `spec.subject.kind` you will see that we are binding to a Knative Service called “twitter-event-viewer”.
 The Knative service is that same code from earlier.
-It will act as the event producer.
+It will act as the event **producer**.

-The`spec.sink` is where you define the consumer.
+The`spec.sink` is where you define the **consumer**.
 In my example, we will be using another Knative service to consume the events.
 Remember that `event-viewer` container that we created?
 That will be used in our Knative Service.

 Let’s go ahead and deploy the binding